yyyds1/Franka_RL/README.md

     conda activate frankarl
     ```

-- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+- Install __Isaac Lab release 2.2.0__ by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
   We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

 - Using a python interpreter that has Isaac Lab installed, install the dependences and the library in editable mode using: